-The plant director assigns the construction execution safety manager who takes charge of the safety of the separate construction works at the power plant site, and instructs him/her to assist the general safety and health manager and control technical matters among those described in the subsections (3) to (5) below.
+The plant director assigns the construction execution safety manager who takes charge of the safety of the separate construction work at the power plant site, and instructs them to assist the general safety and health manager and control technical matters among those described in the subsections (3) to (5) below.

-In addition, the plant director makes him/her responsible for controlling persons in charge of separate construction works at the power plant.
-Especially in the case where dangerous works will be conducted, the plant director should instruct him/her to provide the required instructions for securing safety at the construction site under the supervision of persons in charge of the construction works.
+In addition, the plant director makes them responsible for controlling persons in charge of separate construction work at the power plant.
+Especially in the case where dangerous work will be conducted, the plant director should instruct them to provide the required instructions for securing safety at the construction site under the supervision of persons in charge of the construction work.

-It should be noted that the plant director should actively involve not only persons in charge of the radiation control department and the disaster remediation department but also those in charge of the occupational safety and health department in the supervision of construction works.
+It should be noted that the plant director should actively involve not only persons in charge of the radiation control department and the disaster remediation department but also those in charge of the occupational safety and health department in the supervision of construction work.